Salt Lake City Divorce Lawyers

 If you file for divorce based on one of the above reasons, it's called filing for a "fault-based" divorce (alleging a specific fault one party committed led to the divorce).

-You should consult your Salt Lake City divorce lawyer before deciding whether to file for a no-fault or fault-based divorce.
+You should consult a Utah divorce attorney before deciding whether to file for a no-fault or fault-based divorce.
 If you file for a fault-based divorce, you may need to go through a longer or more contentious court battle.
 In fault-based divorces, the judge presiding over the case often asks for evidence supporting one party's allegations that their partner committed the fault in question.

 A fault-based divorce can also result in different outcomes than a no-fault divorce.
 For example, if you share children with your spouse and file for a no-fault divorce, the court will probably try to encourage a joint-custody arrangement so both parents can continue to spend time with the child.